joliva/SolidPy2/readme.md

 Returns the Minkowski parent of solidObj1 and solidObj2.

 ##Transforms
-Transforms are methods of SolidPy objects.
+Transforms are methods of SolidPy2 objects.
 Transforms are kept in the objects transform stack.
 ### translate(x,y,z)
 ###translate([x,y,z])
- | SolidPy |Open SCAD
+ | SolidPy2 |Open SCAD
  |:------- | :-------- |
  | a = Sphere(r=2)|sphere(r=2)
  | a.translate(2,4,6)| translate([2,4,6]){sphere(r=2)}